cline/cline/README.md

 ### Tools

-Claude has access to the following tools:
+Claude Dev has access to the following tools:

 1. **execute_command**: Execute CLI commands on the system.
 2. **list_files**: List all files and directories at the top level of the specified directory.